Tap-Payments/goSellSDK-AndroidX/README.md

 6. Additional Note:

    Register with the [GooglePay and Wallet Console] (https://pay.google.com/business/console)  and receive a Google merchant ID.
-   All merchants must adhere to the [Google Pay APIS] (https://payments.developers.google.com/terms/aup)  and accept the terms that the [Google Pay API Terms of Service]
+   All merchants must adhere to the [Google Pay™ APIS] (https://payments.developers.google.com/terms/aup)  and accept the terms that the [Google Pay™ API Terms of Service]
    (https://payments.developers.google.com/terms/sellertos)defines.

-## Integrate Google Pay Directly in your App
+## Integrate Google Pay™ Directly in your App

-Accept a payment using Google Pay in your Android app and Tap Payment as your PSP.
+Accept a payment using Google Pay™ in your Android app and Tap Payment as your PSP.

 1. Set up your integration

-To use Google Pay, first enable the Google Pay API by adding the following to the <application> tag of your AndroidManifest.xml:
+To use Google Pay™, first enable the Google Pay™ API by adding the following to the <application> tag of your AndroidManifest.xml:
 ```java
 <application>
   ...